apecloud/kubeblocks/docs/api_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 You can use `kubectl exec` to exec into a Pod and connect to a database.

-KubeBlocks operator creates a new Secret called `mycluster-conn-credential` to store the connection credential of the MySQL cluster.
+KubeBlocks operator creates a new Secret called `mycluster-conn-credential` to store the connection credential of the AeCloud MySQL cluster.
 This secret contains the following keys:

-* `username`: the root username of the MySQL cluster.
+* `username`: the root username of thecluster.
 * `password`: the password of the root user.
-* `port`: the port of the MySQL cluster.
+* `port`: the port of the cluster.
-* `host`: the host of the MySQL cluster.
+* `host`: the host of the cluster.
-* `endpoint`: the endpoint of the MySQL cluster and it is the same as `host:port`.
+* `endpoint`: the endpoint of the cluster and it is the same as `host:port`.

-1. Run the command below to get the `username` and `password` for the `kubectl exec` command.
+1. Get the `username` and `password` for the `kubectl exec` command.

    ```bash
    kubectl get secrets -n demo mycluster-conn-credential -o jsonpath='{.data.\username}' | base64 -d